rcy1314/nand/README.md

 * Nearly half XML responses have no images attached use onlyImages.
 * safeSearch throws a couple header errors returning from offloading.
-* Dynamic Loading inline file timeouts with Remote Hosting delays.
+* Dynamic Loading files can timeout with Remote Hosting delays.
 * Heroku offloading first response ~7s safeSearch double.

 ### Configurations in js/settings.js